 This is done in a more general sense over all: where Warhammer had a "magic" phase of a player's round, 40K had a "psychic" phase.
 That's right, all magic canonically IS just advanced psychic power pulling in little bits of the Warp which simply don't adhere to our definition of physics.
 It's still magical, it's just magic that can be explained.

-Metal Gear Solid 2 (the ultimate king of correcting itself) does this forwards and backwards.
-Fortune, who has luck based powers, causes every shot fired against her to miss (Hint: Don't stand next to her).
+Metal Gear Solid 2: Sons of Liberty (the ultimate king of correcting itself) does this forwards and backwards.
+Fortune, who has luck-based powers, causes every shot fired against her to miss (Hint: Don't stand next to her).
 It then explains much later that she merely has a "sufficiently advanced" bit of technology (that she didn't know about) which makes her Immune to Bullets.
 This is demonstrated by the owner of the device shooting her in the chest, proving he controls the device and she is powerless.
-Shortly after this he tries shooting rockets at her, and she deflects them with her mind.
+Shortly after this he tries shooting rockets at her, and she deflects them with her mind. note She is also revealed to have survived the aforementioned chest wound because of a rare birth defect that put her heart on the right side of her body, suggesting that her luck-based abilities sometimes work in more subtle ways.
 Seems in this case, the wizard was Not Quite Dead.

 There's actually a logical theory to this.
 Snake was the main ace in the hole for Ocelot's Gambit Roulette.
 Snake needed to live but Ocelot needed to keep his cover up to keep the Patriots blinded.
 He may have somehow reactivated Fortune's abilities in order to keep the charade going.